 The most popular post that I have written is my look at how Garry Trudeau resurrected what is possibly his most famous comic strip, Mark Slackmeyer’s 1974 proclamation that Attorney General John Mitchell was “GUILTY!
 GUILTY!
 GUILTY!” of crimes associated with the Watergate break-in and subsequent cover-up.
-GBT revived the gag in 1987 in reference to the conduct of Reagan administration officials during the Iran-Contra scandal, and again in 1990 as a commentary on how pundits soft-pedalled their critiques of Richard Nixon and his criminality in the wake of his death in 1994.
+GBT revived the gag in 1987 in reference to the conduct of Reagan administration officials during the Iran-Contra scandal, and again in 1994 as a commentary on how pundits soft-pedalled their critiques of Richard Nixon and his criminality in the wake of his death.
 The 2018 iteration of the gag compared Nixon’s misdeeds to those of the current occupant of the White House.

 This week’s Doonesbury strip revives another of Trudeau’s best-known, and most controversial, bits of satire against a Republican president as a commentary on Donald Trump’s shortcomings – this time, however, it’s Trump’s grey matter, not his blatant crookedness, that’s Trudeau’s target.

 On 27 October 1980, intrepid reporter Roland Hedley Jr. took a “journey into the unknown – a fantastic voyage through the brain of Ronald Reagan.”
 Reagan was a week away from being elected president and would, at the age of 69 years and 349 days, become the oldest person to date to assume the nation’s highest office.
 Reagan’s age was a issue during the 1980 campaign.
 Polling done during the primaries indicated that “pluralities and majorities” of voters were opposed to a man nearing 70 becoming president: the Reagan campaign distributed lists of world leaders and members of Congress over the age of 65 in an attempt to demonstrate that there was nothing remarkable about a man of his age holding high office.